KINGS OF THE REPUBLIC

 WHAT IS IT?

-This is a high fantasy five book series in a genre that I’m calling ‘historical fantasy fiction.’
+This five book series is a high-fantasy political drama in a genre that I’m calling ‘historical fantasy fiction.’

 II) A Song of Ice and Fire meets Ancient Rome.

-But the emergence of an ancient race from the age of gods threatens to throw Galia and her Republic into disarray.
-Faced with her first real threat in generations, if Galia is to defeat this ancient foe once and for all and secure her position as the most powerful nation in the world, the senators and generals who govern her will need to defeat their enemies at home, secure power for themselves like never before, and pray that the legends of the old times, when gods walked the earth with men, don’t return.
+The emergence of an ancient race from the age of gods threatens to throw Galia and her Republic into disarray.
+Faced with her first real threat in generations, if Galia is to defeat this ancient foe once and for all and confirm her position as the most powerful nation in the world, the senators and generals who govern her will need to defeat their enemies at home, secure power and influence for themselves abroad, and pray that the legends of the old times, when gods walked the earth with men, don’t return.

 NEWSLETTER BAIT